elizabeth3714/elizabeth3714.github.io/about.md

 #### Elizabeth Wang, AICP <br>

 #### Education <br>
-Master of Computer and Information Technology, ongoing <br>
+Master of Computer and Information Technology, University of Pennsylvania, ongoing <br>
 Master of City Planning, University of Pennsylvania, 2021 <br>
 Certificate of Urban Design and Development, University of Pennsylvania, 2021 <br>